 We value the opportunity to partner with your organization on this work to improve the community we all treasure.

 Step 1: Check out our eligibility requirements and areas of interest.
 Determine if your organization is eligible to apply for funding from the Community Foundation.
-The COVID-19 pandemic has created significant challenges for our local nonprofit sector.
-We recognize the need for patience and flexibility as nonprofits and funders alike navigate through this “temporary normal” together.
-Given that, our Fall 2020 grant cycle will focus exclusively on general operating support.

 Step 3: You complete your grant application online; include your organization’s current operating budget and last year’s final budget; and a list of your organization’s board of directors.
 Applications must be submitted through the online grant portal by 11:59 PM on the day of the deadline.